-Wondering how to create a dynamic form in WordPress?
+Wondering how to create dynamic forms in WordPress?
 With the right dynamic form builder, it’s easy!
 Set up dynamic fields in minutes with Formidable Forms.

 If you are looking to create dynamic forms on your WordPress site, you need the best WordPress form builder for the job.
-But with all the online form builder options out there, which one has the advanced features needed to create dynamic forms?
+But with all the online form builder options, which has the advanced features needed to create dynamic forms?

-Enter Formidable Forms - the WordPress plugin that gives you the power to create dynamic forms, no matter what type of form you want to build.
+Enter Formidable Forms - the WordPress plugin that allows you to create dynamic forms, no matter what type of form you want to build.

 Why make WordPress dynamic forms?

-Dynamic forms, simply put, are forms that are characterized by constant change, activity, or progress.
-This means that as a user engages with a form, the form may change based on their input.
-The form may also change if the same user has submitted a different form previously.
+Dynamic forms are characterized by constant change, activity, or progress.
+As a user engages with a form, the form may change based on their input.
+The form may also change if the same user previously submitted a different form.

 The term Dynamic is pretty broad.
-You could actually consider features like conditional logic or the ability to save progress in a form “dynamic”.
-So what is a dynamic form?
+You could consider features like conditional logic or the ability to save progress in a form “dynamic.”
+So, what is a dynamic form?
 And why would you need to make one?

 Chances are you might have some ideas if you are reading this post!
 For the sake of inspiration, here are a few more ideas why you might need dynamic fields: